rmaguiar/hugo-theme-color-your-world/README.md

   [params.style]
     # Use an icon or text for footnote return links
+    # The default is false
     hasIconAsFootnoteReturnLink = true

     # For the social shortcode
     # Use flexbox (with flex-grow) or grid (equal width)
+    # The default is false
     socialIsFlex = true

     # Keep anchor links hidden until it's focused/hovered
     # They will always be visible in mobile devices, regardless the option
+    # The default is false
     hideAnchors = true

     # CSS animation transition when changing colors
+    # The default is ".5s ease"
     changeTransition = ".3s ease"
 ```